bigcommerce/dev-docs/docs/api-docs/promotions/promotions-overview.md

 <!-- theme: warning -->
 > #### Consider a stop
-> If there is more than one promotion active at a time, setting the stop should be considered.
+> Considered setting the stop if there is more than one promotion active at a time.

 <!-- theme: info -->
 > #### Two stops